GWCustom/bfabric-web-apps/docs/index_basic_py.md

 # Minimal Template - index_basic.py

 This chapter provides a step-by-step breakdown of the **index_basic.py** script.
-It explains key functions and their roles in setting up a **basic but functional** B-Fabric web application.
+It explains key functions and their roles in setting up a **basic B-Fabric web application**.

 ---